bins0000/Cuisine-Predictor/README.md

 # Author Nasri Binsaleh
 #### See COLLABORATORS.txt for related links

+## Heads up!
+The program can take some time to run, please don't give up on waiting!

 # How to install, directions on how to use the code, and some example of how to run.

 ## First, installation, simply clone the github ripository to your machine.